alext-mkrs/galileo-fw/README.md

 At the moment the script will not build the Linux kernel, initramfs and grub images for you - you'll need to provide those as command line parameters.
 If there's an interest among the community, such functionality can be added.

+For BSP v0.8.0 you can download the respective CapsuleApp.efi program for flashing the outcome of this script here: http://downloadmirror.intel.com/23197/eng/CapsuleApp.efi

 Usage:
 ------